singh-man/books/crackingTheCoding/17_hard.md

 40	}
 ```

-You might notice that the quadratic formula usually gives us two answers (see the+ or - part),yet in our code,we only use the (+) result.
+You might notice that the quadratic formula usually gives us two answers (see the+ or - part), yet in our code, we only use the (+) result.
 We never checked the (-) answer.
 Why is that?

-The existence of the "alternate" solution doesn't mean that one is the correct solution and one is "fake:' It means that there are exactly two values forx which will correctly fulfill our equation: 2x² - 2sx  + (s² -t) = 0.
+The existence of the "alternate" solution doesn't mean that one is the correct solution and one is "fake".
+It means that there are exactly two values forx which will correctly fulfill our equation: 2x² - 2sx  + (s² -t) = 0.

 That's true.
 There are.
 What's the other one?
 The other value is y!

-If this doesn't immediately make sense to you,remember thatx and y are interchangeable.
-Had we solved for y earlier instead ofx,we would have wound up with an identical equation: 2y² - 2sy + (s² - t) = 0.
+If this doesn't immediately make sense to you, remember thatx and y are interchangeable.
+Had we solved for y earlier instead of x, we would have wound up with an identical equation: 2y² - 2sy + (s² - t) = 0.
 So of course y could fulfillx's equation andx could fulfill y's equation.
-They have the exact same equa­ tion.
+They have the exact same equation.
 Sincex and y are both solutions to equations that look like2 [something]² - 2s [something]  + s² - t =  0, then the other something that fulfills that equation must be y.

-Still notconvinced?
-Okay,we can do some math.
-Let's say we tookthe alternate value forx: [ -b  - sqrt(b²
-- 4ac)] / 2a.
+Still not convinced?
+Okay, we can do some math.
+Let's say we took the alternate value for x: [-b  - sqrt(b² - 4ac)] / 2a.
 What's y?
 ```
 	X  +  y  =  r1
 		  y  =  r1  -  X